ag-informatics/ag-informatics-course/README.md

 **Office:** ABE Building, Room 4031K.
 For in-person consultations, make an appointment first.
 In case we can't meet in person, we will use WebEx for a video-call meeting, as agreed upon via email.
 I willy try to provide in-person appointments within 2 working days of your request.

 ## Purdue Logistics
-**Lectures:** Room 1164.
+**Lectures:** ABE 1164.
 Tuesdays & Thursdays @ 9.30am - 10.20am.
 These will be recorded and made available online if possible.

 **Labs:** ABE 2098.
 Thursdays, 1.30pm - 3.20pm.
 If you have a scheduling conflict, I expect you to complete the labs in your own time.